 We ordered mussels and a shrimp sandwich as mentioned above.
-We also both enjoyed a chai latte that was the best one we have both ever had.
+We also enjoyed a chai latte that was the best we had ever had.

 We highly recommend stopping into Låven before (or after) your horseback riding excursion in Lofoten!
 We thoroughly enjoyed it and are certain you will too.

 Also around the farm, you will find several lodges with large windows that face the sea and the north.
 These are part of Lofoten Links, a world-famous golf course owned by the same people that own Hov Gård.

 These lodges vary in price depending on the size and location, but they are the perfect place to scope out the northern lights during the winter.
 If you’d like additional information on them, click here.